On his birthday, we look back at the life of the man called the “King of Soul.”

-Born in Clarksdale, Mississippi, home of the Delta blues, Sam Cooke was one of eight children raised by Baptist minister Charles Cook and his wife Annie Mae.
-When he was only two years old, the family relocated to Chicago.
-He began his singing career with his siblings in a group dubbed, appropriately if not imaginatively, The Singing Children.
-At age 19, Cooke joined pioneering gospel quarter The Soul Stirrers and sang with them on their big hits “Jesus Gave Me Water,” “Peace in the Valley” and “One More River.”
+Samuel Cook (he would add the “e” later in life) was born Jan.
+22, 1931, in Clarksdale, Mississippi, home of the Delta blues, one of eight children raised by Baptist minister Charles Cook and his wife Annie Mae.
+When he was only 2, the family relocated to Chicago and there he began his singing career, performing with his siblings in a group dubbed, appropriately if not imaginatively, The Singing Children.
+At 19, Cooke joined pioneering gospel quartet The Soul Stirrers and sang with them on their big hits “Jesus Gave Me Water,” “Peace in the Valley,” and “One More River.”

-His life was marked by personal tragedy when his 18-month-old son Vincent died in an accidental drowning.
-The death put a strain on his marriage, and he and his wife separated.
+His life was marked by personal tragedy.
+The accidental drowning death of his 18-month-old son Vincent put a strain on his marriage, and he and his wife separated.

-Sadly, it would also act as his swan song.
+Sadly, it would also be his swan song.

-On December 11, 1964, Sam Cooke was shot to death by the manager of the Hacienda Motel in Los Angeles.
-Cook had been in the company of Elisa Boyer, a new girlfriend who some warned him was also a prostitute.
-She claimed he was attempting to rape her in a motel room when she fled.
-Cooke burst into the motel office where he believed she was hiding and was shot four times by the manager, Bertha Franklin, in what was ruled a justifiable homicide.
+On Dec.
+11, 1964, Cooke was shot to death by the manager of the Hacienda Motel in Los Angeles.
+Cooke had been in the company of Elisa Boyer, a new girlfriend who some warned him was also a prostitute.
+After Boyer left the room (she claimed she fled when Cooke attempted to rape her), Cooke went to the motel office where he believed she was hiding.
+He was shot four times by the manager, Bertha Franklin, in what was ruled a justifiable homicide.

 But there was no further investigation following the inquest.
-Bertha Franklin would move to Michigan and die eight months later.
-Elisa Boyer would be arrested for prostitution two months after Cooke’s death and, in 1979, was found guilty of second degree homicide in the shooting death of her boyfriend.
+Bertha Franklin moved to Michigan and died eight months later.
+Elisa Boyer was arrested for prostitution two months after Cooke’s death and, in 1979, was found guilty of second degree homicide in the shooting death of her boyfriend.

-Cooke’s ex-wife married Bobby Womack three months after Cooke died, and sold his publishing catalogue for a mere $100,000.
+Three months after Cooke died, his ex-wife married Bobby Womack and sold Cooke’s publishing catalogue for a mere $100,000.
 Currently, it generates nearly $5 million per year.

-In 1989, Sam Cooke was inducted as a charter member of the Rock And Roll Hall of Fame and Rolling Stone later named him as one of the top 5 singers of all-time.
-Legendary Atlantic Records producer Jerry Wexler’s went a step further in his assessment.
+In 1986, Cooke was inducted as a charter member of the Rock and Roll Hall of Fame.
+Rolling Stone later named him as one of the top five singers of all time.
+Legendary Atlantic Records producer Jerry Wexler went a step further in his assessment.

 “He was the best singer who ever lived,” said Wexler.
 “No question.”